What is Retargeting Pixel?

 How quickly should I install a retargeting pixel?

 Immediately.
 The pixel only tracks visitors from the moment it’s installed forward.
 Every day without one is a day of lost audience data.
-Install it even before you plan to run retargeting campaigns — you’ll have an audience ready when you start.
+Install it even before you plan to run retargeting campaigns.
+You’ll have an audience ready when you start.

 Do retargeting pixels work on mobile?